 Stephen Wertheim is a historian of the United States in the world.
 He is Deputy Director of Research and Policy at the Quincy Institute for Responsible Statecraft, which he co-founded.
 He is also a Research Scholar at the Saltzman Institute of War and Peace Studies at Columbia University.

-Stephen has published scholarly articles on a range of subjects, including colonial empire, ideas of international law and organization, and humanitarian intervention.
-His articles have appeared in Diplomatic History, Journal of Contemporary History, Journal of Global History, Journal of Genocide Research, and Presidential Studies Quarterly.
+Stephen has also published scholarly articles on a range of subjects, including grand strategy, international law, world organization, colonial empire, and humanitarian intervention.
 His research on the intellectual origins of the League of Nations won the Fischel-Calhoun Prize from the Society for Historians of the Gilded Age and Progressive Era.

-He was previously a Visiting Assistant Professor of History at Columbia University; a permanent Lecturer in History at Birkbeck, University of London; a Junior Research Fellow at King’s College, University of Cambridge, where he was a fellow of the Lauterpacht Centre for International Law; and a Postdoctoral Research Associate in Values and Public Policy at Princeton University, where he was part of the University Center for Human Values and the Niehaus Center for Globalization and Governance in the Woodrow Wilson School of Public and International Affairs.
+He was previously a Visiting Assistant Professor of History at Columbia University; a permanent Lecturer in History at Birkbeck, University of London; a Junior Research Fellow at King’s College, University of Cambridge, where he was a fellow of the Lauterpacht Centre for International Law; and a Postdoctoral Research Associate in Values and Public Policy at Princeton University, where he was part of the University Center for Human Values and the Niehaus Center for Globalization and Governance.

 Stephen received a PhD with distinction from Columbia University in 2015.
-His doctoral studies were supported by a Jacob K. Javits Fellowship, Doris G. Quinn Fellowship, and Andrew W. Mellon Foundation Dissertation Research Fellowship.
-Stephen received an MPhil from Columbia University in 2011 and an AB summa cum laude from Harvard University in 2007.
+Stephen received an MPhil from Columbia in 2011 and an AB summa cum laude from Harvard University in 2007.

 In his spare time, Stephen thinks up comedy ideas, talks about them, and fails to carry them out.